 Das Keyboard 4

-Das offers dedicated MacOS keys for specific functions, and a lavish media control dial in the top corner for mastering your music.
+Das Keyboard offers dedicated MacOS keys for specific functions.
+You’ll also find a lavish media control dial in the top right corner for mastering your music.
 You can even remove the footbar and use it as a ruler (if you’re into that).
-There’s also a version with entirely blank keys, but that’s really only good for showing off.

 If you’re in need of a new party trick, the Ultimate version is available with entirely unmarked keys.
 It looks slick and is sure to impress your friends and coworkers.
 Just be sure you’re an expert typist before giving the Das Keyboard a try.

 If you’re running out of space, the Keychron K8 is bigger than our previous pick, the K2.
 However, it is still compact and a great option for those with limited space.
 Keychron has multiple tenkeyless models that are suitable for any setup.

 The Keychron K8 has 87 keys and features a full row of function keys with more added features all on one compact board.
 The keyboard still has the Home, End, Page Up, and Page Down keys and a full row of function keys.
 There’s also a key if you want to change the RGB lighting and a dedicated spotlight key and voice commands key.